Hungarian Pride parade ban: Anti-Pride demonstration

 Vice President of the MHM Előd Novák said that the government made a fool of themselves for making a law and then not executing it.
 During Budapest Pride, they blocked the Liberty Bridge, although there were only a few people present.
-They also held a placard stating "Stop LGBTQ pedophilia" on the road at the Buda end of the Szabadság bridge, but the police moved them to the sidewalk.
+They also held a banner stating "Stop LGBTQ pedophilia" on the road at the Buda end of the Szabadság bridge, but the police moved them to the sidewalk.
 The neo-Nazi Sixty-Four Counties Youth Movement (HVIM) received permission to hold an assembly at the Városháza park, where they welcomed "white, Christian, and heterosexual men and women", although only a few activists were present.

 Aftermath

 In the morning the day after the march, the public media's, M1's newscast did not mention Budapest Pride, even though many international media organizations reported about it, including Reuters, El País, Le Monde, la Repubblica, The New York Times, The Guardian, BBC, CNN and Süddeutsche Zeitung.
 The Swedish broadcasting corporation Sveriges Television covered the event live.
 Mandiner, a news website close to Fidesz, reported "Orbán's master plan worked: the opposition has become one with Pride.
 Which, according to the polls, the majority of Hungarians are against."
 Nézőpont Intézet, an opinion polling organization close to Fidesz, stated "Viktor Orbán has lured the opposition into a trap without them even noticing."
 Orbán said "Brussels issued instructions that there must be a Pride Parade in Budapest.
 Their puppet politicians then carried out the order.
 This is proof of what our lives would be like if the country were not led by a national government which protects our sovereignty."
-Magyar said that "the ruling party scored a huge own goal".
+Future Prime Minister Péter Magyar, then de facto leader of the opposition, said that "the ruling party scored a huge own goal".

 The National Bureau of Investigation opened an investigation against the organizers.
-On 1 August 2025, Karácsony was interrogated as a suspect by the police.
+In August 2025, Karácsony was interrogated as a suspect by the police.
 MP András Jámbor organized a protest in front of the police station at the time of Karácsony's interrogation, where around 200 people were present, and multiple people gave speeches including Karácsony.
 After the hour-long interrogation, Karácsony came back and gave another speech, in which he said that during the interrogation, he answered no questions, instead he argued that as a municipal event, the Pride parade could not have been banned.
 In his speech, he expressed sympathy towards the officers because – according to him – they seemed embarrassed but nonetheless polite.
-Péter Magyar later said that the police should be this active regarding other matters, for example "the robbery of the Hungarian National Bank".
+Magyar later said that the police should be this active regarding other matters, for example "the robbery of the Hungarian National Bank".